HelgeKrueger/bovine/docs/specification_template.md

 MAY be filtered on privileges of an authenticated user or as appropriate when no authentication is given.

+### ActivityPub Client

+These are found in [Client To Server](https://www.w3.org/TR/activitypub/#client-to-server-interactions)

+#### ap-client-addressing

+Clients SHOULD look at any objects attached to the new Activity via the object, target, inReplyTo and/or tag fields, retrieve their actor or attributedTo properties, and MAY also retrieve their addressing properties, and add these to the to or cc fields of the new Activity being created.
+Clients MAY recurse through attached objects, but if doing so, SHOULD set a limit for this recursion.
+(Note that this does not suggest that the client should "unpack" collections of actors being addressed as individual recipients).

+Clients MAY give the user the chance to amend this addressing in the UI.

+#### ap-client-provide-object-target

+Clients submitting the following activities to an outbox MUST provide the object property in the activity: Create, Update, Delete, Follow, Add, Remove, Like, Block, Undo.
+Additionally, clients submitting the following activities to an outbox MUST also provide the target property: Add, Remove.

 ### [Client To Server](https://www.w3.org/TR/activitypub/#client-to-server-interactions)

 #### ap-c2s-post